OutcoderSoftware/OutcoderSoftware.github.io/Products/AirlockBrowser/UserGuides/V1/index.md

 When importing a file, you are given the option to append its content to the JavaScript field or replace the content in the JavaScript field.

 <figure><img src='Images/JavaScript.png'><figcaption>Figure 15.
 JavaScript Editor</figcaption></figure>

+### Handling Barcode Scan Events

+Barcode data is provided as an immutable object to client-side JavaScript.
+The variable is named *scanData* and has the following fields:
+* `BarcodeData`
+A string representing the barcode value.
+* `SourceScanner`
+The ID of the scanner.
+E.g. 'Internal Image Scanner'
+* `Symbology`
+The recognized symbology.
+E.g. Ean8
+* `Timestamp`
+A string indicating when the scan occurred.
+* `BarcodeLength`
+The number of characters present in the barcode data.
+* `KeyboardWedgeEnabled`
+Indicates whether the currently active field is to be populated with the barcode data.
+* `InsertMode`
+If the keyboard wedge is enabled, this field indicates if the barcode data will replace or be prepended or appended to the active text field.

 ### Adding Client-Side CSS to Pages
 If you have a legacy web application that was not designed for a mobile device, you may apply custom CSS to the page to improve its appearance and usability.
 Tap the *CSS* button on the Web Application Profile screen to display the CSS editor.